ChatInject: Abusing Chat Templates for Prompt Injection in LLM Agents: Evaluating the Efficacy of ChatInject

-\paragraph{\textit{ChatInject} Hinders Original User Tasks} On \textsc{AgentDojo}, higher \textit{ASR} is accompanied by a systematic drop in \textit{Utility}, suggesting that the attacker payload diverts the agent away from the original user instruction.
+The effectiveness varies by model, reflecting differences in template structure.
+For instance, Grok-2 shows only minor \textit{ASR} gains under \textit{ChatInject}; its template (Table~\ref{tab:model_configs2}) lacks strong role delimiters (beyond a light-weight separator), which likely reduces the authority of the “system-like” payload and encourages the model to filter the payload by context.
+By contrast, models with concise, explicit role delimiters (e.g., Qwen-3, GLM-4.5) (Table~\ref{tab:model_configs1},~\ref{tab:model_configs2}) exhibit larger \textit{ASR} increases, supporting the hypothesis that clearer delimiter conventions amplify the authority of template-aligned payload.
+To see mechanistic explaination of how chat templates grant authority, please see Appendix~\ref{sec:attention} \paragraph{\textit{ChatInject} Hinders Original User Tasks} On \textsc{AgentDojo}, higher \textit{ASR} is accompanied by a systematic drop in \textit{Utility}, suggesting that the attacker payload diverts the agent away from the original user instruction.
 Even in the \textit{Multi-turn} setting—where the system prompt permits the user’s original instruction to coexist—\textit{Utility} still tends to decline, indicating that the persuasive framing of role-based dialogue shifts the model’s focus toward the attacker’s goal.
 There are two exceptions: For GPT-oss, \textit{Utility} drops largely whenever attacker payload injected (66.7 to below 20), due to multiple tool-call detours that prematurely terminate; the percentage change therefore looks relatively muted against an already perturbed run.
 Llama-4 shows a smaller decline because its \textit{benign utility} is low (22.8), leaving less headroom to fall.
 (You can see model-wise \textit{benign utility} in Table~\ref{tab:benign_utility}.)